Abernethy Elementary School

 One air purifier

-One Intellipure air purifier running at its reasonable noise level increases the share of classrooms above 6 air changes by 48 percentage points, from 9% to 57%.
+One Intellipure air purifier running at its reasonable noise level still leaves most classrooms below our clean air goal.

-Most classrooms have good and excellent clean airflow with this mix of one unit in most rooms and two air purifiers in low-airflow rooms.
-Many classrooms reach 7 and 8 air changes per hour.
+Most classrooms have good and excellent clean airflow with two air purifiers.
+Many classrooms reach 7, 8, 9+ air changes per hour.
 But a few rooms are still below 6, even with 2 units.

 Abernethy needs its second air purifiers in classrooms, not in storage

-The storage of Abernethy’s second air purifiers needed in its below-target classrooms — as well as the storage of other PPS schools’ second units — has left resources meant to improve classroom health and safety sitting unused, when they could be making a meaningful difference to health and learning.
-Abernethy's second air purifiers should not be left in district storage when district data shows Abernethy needs more air filtration capacity in its low-airflow rooms.
+The storage of Abernethy’s second air purifiers — as well as other PPS schools’ second units — has left resources meant to improve classroom health and safety sitting unused, when they could be making a meaningful difference to health and learning.
+Abernethy's second air purifiers should not be left in district storage when district data shows Abernethy's clear need for more air filtration capacity.
 These second units should be in classrooms and other school spaces, providing critical benefits of clean indoor air, such as reduced illness, improved learning, and better attendance.

 Distributing and using this clean air infrastructure needs action at all levels, from district leadership to the classroom.
 Parents, caregivers, and school staff also have key roles to play to help get Abernethy's second air purifiers out of storage and into classrooms and ensure clean classroom air.
 Join SIAFOS and our Abernethy group to connect with others who care about clean, cool classroom air at Abernethy.